• Facebook

 A bespoke suit boosts your confidence and elegance

 Or, a made-to-measure suit if bespoke is out of your budget.
-A better presentation is one of Gentleman’s Gazette reasons for existence – and few things boost a gentleman’s morale more than a good bespoke suit, as we have discussed here.
+A better presentation is one of Gentleman’s Gazette reasons for existence – and few things boost a gentleman’s morale more than a good bespoke suit.
 The reason is self-evident: the fitting is impeccable, the details are top-notch, sleeve buttons are functional (but please, don’t fall for the faux pas of leaving one opened; a true gentleman is understated, low-profile, and moreover many off-the-rack suits have them.

-The ultimate experience in bespoke suits can be had, of course, in London’s Savile Row, as we’ve discussed here and here.
+The ultimate experience in bespoke suits can be had, of course, in London’s Savile Row.
 This street has become so intricately associated with suits that the Japanese word for suit, sebiro, is a mispronunciation of Savile Row.

 As for the color, be practical: if it is your only suit – which is questionable, for usually, the bespoke suit buyer is a man who already has a few suits – go for navy or dark gray.
-If it is not, opt for one that reflects your style or that enhances your physique (here and here).
+If it is not, opt for one that reflects your style or that enhances your physique (for tall men and for portly chaps).

 If a bespoke suit is out of your budget, a Made-To-Measure suit is the next best thing.